 Let’s hope that clients pay in a reasonable time frame.
 But ‘hope’ is a really weak word.
 Certainly not strong enough to build a business on.
 How can we better our odds that our receivables will be paid and in the bank account in time for us to pay our expenses?
 After all, cash flow is all about timing.
 Getting the timing predictable is important especially for small business, and especially for bootstrapped small businesses.

 Choose your clients wisely:

 - Paying within terms (due on receipt, net 10, net 30, etc.) is about honoring promises.
-I promise to provide you with this product or service and you promise to pay me in the time frame we agreed upon.
+I promise to provide you with this product or service and you promise to pay me in the time frame we agreed upon using a swift code whether its a local or an international transaction.
 This is a value.
 Does you client share this value with you?
 Did you talk to your clients about values when they were still prospects?
 I know this doesn’t often come up.
 But maybe it should.
 If our clients knew our organization’s principles of doing business, they would be more likely to measure up to the level of integrity you expect.
 Are you telling your salespeople that you want to attract clients who also keep promises and run their businesses with principles?

 - Did you ask them to fill out a credit application?
 The credit application asks them to identify who their bank is and several other creditors.
 Call the creditors.
 If it’s a large credit line, perhaps you want to run a D&B report on the company.
 Before you become this organization’s ‘bank’ and you give them a ‘loan’ for the amount of the purchase, shouldn’t you act like other banks and check their ability to repay and their history of on-time payments?